felipeteo92/KMeans-Article-Linkedin-/README.md

 This article aims not only to demonstrate how to implement the algorithm but also to detail how we can apply it to a situation that closely simulates a real-world business scenario.

-Dataset
-To conduct this experiment, I used a dataset imported from Kaggle, which I adapted to better suit the analysis (the modifications made will be detailed in another article).
-The dataset simulates a business scenario, containing information about customers, sold products, and the sales themselves.
+To conduct this experiment, I used a dataset imported from Kaggle, which I adapted to better suit the analysis.
+The dataset simulates a business scenario, containing information about customers, sold products and the sales.
 It represents a combination of a fact table (sales) with dimension tables (products and customers), as illustrated in Figure 1.

 ![1736972732269](https://github.com/user-attachments/assets/e290df62-d904-4f0a-b61b-b4edb4731ee2)
 # Scripting KMeans with Python